ludovicchabant/bolt80.com/_content/pages/wikked.md

 The main limitation of Wikked comes into play when you increase the number of contributors -- *not* when you increase the number of visitors.
 Once the website is cached, all requests are done against the SQL database, and search is done through the indexer.
-So if you're using a proper backend, it should scale up pretty well (give or take a few optimization passes on the code).
+This means you can scale quite well as long as you have the appropriate backend (and as long as I don't write anything stupid in the code).

 However, user accounts are stored in a text file, and must be added by hand by an administrator, so it's impossible to scale this up to hundreds or thousands of users.
-You could probably improve this by adding a different user account backend, but when those users start editing pages, each edit must write to a separate file on disk, which is also a bottleneck anyway.
+You could probably improve this by adding a different user account backend, but when those users start editing pages, each edit must write to a separate file on disk, and be committed to a source control repository, and this will probably prove to be a bottleneck anyway at some point.

-So in summary: Wikked should be able to handle lots of visitors, but not too many contributors.
+In summary: Wikked should be able to handle lots of visitors, but not too many contributors.